krschroeder/baseframe_js/readme.md

     throttledResize
 } from 'baseframe-js';

+// or ES6 non-transpiled
+import installStoreToLibrary, {
+    libraryExtend,
+    AccessibleMenu,
+    // ...
+} from 'baseframe-js/all-es6';

 //necessary for all plugin's to operate
 //much like jQuery's $.data method, the $.store is similar
 //NOTE: this can be ignored if using jQuery, and it'll fallback to its